Skip to content

 Azure DevOps Pipeline v1

-To run tests in Azure DevOps you need to configure a pipeline.
-Here is the template to run Rapise tests:
+To run tests in Azure DevOps, you need to configure a pipeline.
+Here is the template for running Rapise tests:

 azure-pipelines.yml